hackkosice/new-web/content/_index.md

 **How does a computer work?**

-This is one of the main questions Samo will answer this Saturday.
+This is one of the main questions Samo will answer this.
 Besides that, you will learn how to **create your own AI** in less than an hour and spend time among **amazing people with the same passion.**

 You definitely can´t miss this out!
 {{< /section >}}